Molecular and Atomic Clouds Associated with the Gamma-Ray Supernova Remnant Puppis A: Results

 \subsection{The CO 2--1/1--0 ratio}

 Figures \ref{fig3}(a) and \ref{fig3}(b) show maps of $^{12}$CO~$J$~=~2--1/1--0 intensity ratio (hereafter $R_{\rm CO}$) in the two velocity ranges from 0~km~s$^{-1}$ to 8~km~s$^{-1}$ and from 8~km~s$^{-1}$ to 20~km~s$^{-1}$.
 The $J$~=~1--0 mapping is limited to the rectangular area shown by white lines which includes the northeastern part of the shell.
-The ratio between the two transitions is convolved to the beam size of the $J$ = {2--1} transition. {The CO cloud at 3~km~s$^{-1}$} shows a low $R_{\rm CO}$ value of $\sim$0.5 in the entire cloud, whereas the {cloud at 11~km~s$^{-1}$} shows a higher $R_{\rm CO}$ value $\sim$0.8--1.1{.} Figure \ref{fig3}(c) shows averaged $^{12}$CO($J$~=~2--1) and $^{12}$CO($J$~=~1--0) profiles enclosed by the red rectangular area in Figures \ref{fig3}(a) and \ref{fig3}(b).
-We find wing-like profiles in both of the CO profiles at $V_{\rm LSR}$ = {12--18} ~km~s$^{-1}$.
-The ratio distribution indicates that the {cloud at 11~km~s$^{-1}$} is more highly excited than the {cloud at 3~km~s$^{-1}$}.
+The ratio between the two transitions is convolved to the beam size of the $J$ = {2--1} transition. {The CO cloud at 3~km~s$^{-1}$} shows a low $R_{\rm CO}$ value of $\sim$0.5 in the entire cloud, whereas the {cloud at 11~km~s$^{-1}$} shows a higher $R_{\rm CO}$ value $\sim$0.8--1.1{.} Figure \ref{fig3}(c) shows averaged $^{12}$CO($J$~=~2--1) and $^{12}$CO($J$~=~1--0) profiles enclosed by the red rectangular area in Figures \ref{fig3}(a) and \ref{fig3}(b). {We find wing-like profiles in both of the CO profiles at $V_{\rm LSR}$ = {12--18}~km~s$^{-1}$. } {Since the typical noise fluctuations of averaged profiles are $\sim$0.07~K/ch for the $^{12}$CO($J$~=~1--0) and $\sim$0.06~K/ch for the $^{12}$CO($J$~=~2--1) emission lines, the wing-like profiles have signal-to-noise ratios~$>$~4.} The ratio distribution indicates that the {cloud at 11~km~s$^{-1}$} is more highly excited than the {cloud at 3~km~s$^{-1}$}.
 The ratio more than {$\sim$}1 is typical {of} the cloud shocked by SNRs, while the ratio $\sim$0.5 is typical {of} non-shocked gas \citep[e.g., for W44 see][]{2013ApJ...768..179Y}.
-Along with the broad CO wing, the high line intensity ratio CO indicates that the {cloud at 11~km~s$^{-1}$} only is interacting with the SNR.
+Along with the broad CO wing, the high line intensity ratio CO indicates that the {cloud at 11~km~s$^{-1}$} only is interacting with the SNR. {H{\sc i} or molecular features below 8~km~s$^{-1}$ are hardly related to Puppis A, since the previous absorption studies place the SNR well beyond this velocity \citep[e.g.,][]{2000MNRAS.317..421W, 2017MNRAS.464.3029R}.
+Besides, the peak at 3~km~s$^{-1}$ shown in Figure \ref{fig3}(c) is narrow, as expected for undisturbed gas.
+In all, this component is most likely foreground to the SNR, hence we will focus on the 8--20~km~s$^{-1}$ cloud.}